-Grotte Chauvet (35,000 years ago)
+Grotte Chauvet (30,000 years ago)

 The oldest testimonies by which we can relate to our ancestors have been left on the walls of the caves in Europe where humans moved during the last glaciation.
-They have bequeathed us the paintings of Altamira (40,000 BC), Lascaux (20,000), Chauvet (35,000) and other places.
+They have bequeathed us the paintings in Indonesia (40,000 BC) and the caves of Chauvet (30,000 BC), Altamira, Lascaux, and in many other places.
 They lived from hunting and gathering the natural products of the earth in a region that must have been like Northern Scandinavia today.
 Although we know so little about them, they collaborated in hunting and probably other activities.
 Neuroscience shows that a critical development in the human brain concerns the neocortex and the parts that are involved in communication.
-A recent study "highlights the role sociality may play in driving the evolution of large brains".